EEHV: Frequently asked questions

 EEHV doesn’t discriminate.
-Whether it’s an 18-month-old calf at Chester Zoo, or the young of a herd in the wilds of Asia, EEHV can strike without warning.
-As well as the deaths we are aware of in zoos, EEHV is known to have caused deaths in at least seven countries across the Asian elephant range in the wild – India, Nepal, Thailand, Cambodia, Laos, Indonesia (Sumatra) and Myanmar.
+Whether it’s an 18-month-old calf at a zoo, or the young of a herd in the wilds of Asia, EEHV can strike without warning.
+As well as the deaths we are aware of in zoos, EEHV is known to have caused deaths in at least eight countries across the Asian elephant range in the wild – India, Nepal, Thailand, Cambodia, Laos, Indonesia (Sumatra) and Myanmar.

 There are various strains of EEHV, which have affected young elephants.
 Currently there is no vaccination against it as researchers have yet to be able to culture the virus which is necessary to create a vaccine and determine what drugs are most effective.

-Chester Zoo is at the forefront of ongoing international collaborative research into EEHV in the hope of a breakthrough that will enable us to ultimately prevent this global disease.
+Chester Zoo is at the forefront of ongoing international collaborative research into EEHV in the hope of a breakthrough that will ultimately enable us to to tackle this global disease.

 Q2.
-Can you tell me more about the ground-breaking research Chester Zoo is conducting to try to find a cure for the virus?
+Can you tell me more about the ground-breaking research Chester Zoo is conducting into the virus?

 A2.
-Chester Zoo scientists - backed by more than £220,000 of public donations, a major partnership with The University of Surrey, and an international collaboration of conservationists - are making progress in the ongoing fight to find a cure for EEHV, but the journey is a long one.
+Chester Zoo scientists - backed by more than £220,000 of public donations, support from the Animal and Plant Health Agency (APHA), a major partnership with The University of Surrey, and an international collaboration of conservationists - are making progress in the ongoing fight to find a solution to the global EEHV crisis, but the journey is a long one.

 Since we launched this Never Forget campaign in 2016, the research funding has helped to provide: